RiddleAndCode/rtd-docs/docs/Token_Management_Platform_Manual.md

 ## Policy Examples

 In the table below we have gathered templates of policies for the Token Management Platform (TMP).
-The templates can be copy and pasted directly to the policy engine on the TMP.
-Adjust the value for Threshold and quroum to tailor the ruls to your business processes.
+The templates can be copy and pasted directly to the Policy engine on the TMP.
+Adjust the value for Threshold and quroum to tailor the policies to your business processes.

+These examples are for showcase purposes only.
+RIDDLE&CODE will provide you with tailormade policies in close alingment with the clients.

 **Note** In the below example the Threshold is defined as amount denominated in Bitcoin.